swallowcamel/nancywiki/Diagnostics.md

 #### Creating a simple diagnostics provider

 Let's create a simple diagnostics provider with a method that will greet someone by their name.
-Not really a real scenario but it is a basic enough sample to show the anatomy of a diagnostics provider without getting distored by the implementation.
+Not really a real scenario but it is a basic enough sample to show the anatomy of a diagnostics provider without getting distorted by the implementation.

 ```c#
 public class CustomDiagnosticsProvider : IDiagnosticsProvider